-Students take one seminar (or, "studio"-see Rebecca Chopp, 'Remaking, Renewing, Reimagining: The Liberal Arts College Takes Advantage of Change', 2013) in each of three high end Conversancy categories, choosing from menus created by faculty across the university including the professional schools.
+Students take one seminar (or, "studio"-see Rebecca Chopp, 'Remaking, Renewing, Reimagining: The Liberal Arts College Takes Advantage of Change', in Remaking College, Innovation and the Liberal Arts, 2014) in each of three high end Conversancy categories, choosing from menus created by faculty across the university including the professional schools.
+Including professional school faculty in the delivery of Gen Ed would be a major change from the past.
+However, professional school faculty would be involved only as the capacity of those units allows.
+It would certainly be a win for the professional schools if our most talented undergraduate students were inspired to undertake graduate study here on campus rather than going elsewhere.
 Experienced and trusted adjunct faculty are also welcome to teach these courses.
+This would help relieve the disproportionate staffing burden that general education places on faculty in the College of Arts, Humanities, and Social Sciences.

-Particular course topics and emphases are open, but relate to the category theme as broadly understood.
-Courses are designed and titled to excite students, and to explicitly test their academic major's relevance to bigger issues and problems.
+Particular course topics and emphases are open, but relate to category themes as broadly understood.
+Courses are designed and titled to excite students.
+Most importantly, Conversancies courses are explicitly designed to test the relevance of a student's major field of study to bigger, transdisciplinary issues and problems.
+In this sense, the Core Conversancies piece of the curriculum serves as a Gen Ed "Capstone" by other means, and is geared toward integrating liberal learning with learning in the major and in the professions.
 Classroom pedagogies (writing intensive, discussion intensive, lab intensive, field intensive, graphics/design intensive, performance intensive) are selected by the instructor and tailored to the specific objectives and learning outcomes of the course.
-Team teaching across academic units is encouraged (but not required) in all three categories, so as to better illustrate the generative power of conversation and the fundamental unity of knowledge.
-Category themes might be pitched as follows, in keeping with AAC&U reports about areas in which college graduates are weak, to their detriment:
+Team teaching across academic units is encouraged and supported (but not required) in all three categories, so as to better illustrate the generative power of conversation and the fundamental unity of knowledge.
+Category themes might be pitched as follows, in keeping with recent AAC&U reports about the subject areas in which college graduates are known to be weak:

-- One Interdisciplinary "Knowledge Bridging" Seminar/Studio.
-Especially suited for faculty teaching in the natural sciences and STEM/"STEAM" disciplines.
-Serves the cause of general scientific literacy as well as "visual literacy." - One Civic Engagement or Applied Scholarship Seminar/Studio.
+- CONV xxxx: An Interdisciplinary "Knowledge Bridging" Seminar/Studio.
+Especially suited for faculty teaching in the natural sciences, humanities, and STEM/"STEAM" disciplines.
+Serves the cause of general scientific literacy as well as "visual literacy." - CONV xxxx: A Civic Engagement or Applied Scholarship Seminar/Studio.
 Especially suited for faculty teaching in the professional schools, social sciences, and the arts, including those keen on civic engagement, community partnerships, and service learning.
 Service learning is not required, however.
 Courses in or about "citizen science" would fit here.
-Serves the cause of general civic literacy. - One Global Awareness or Cultural Diversity Seminar/Studio.
+Serves the cause of general civic literacy. - CONV xxxx: A Global Awareness or Cultural Diversity Seminar/Studio.
 Especially suited for faculty teaching in the Arts, Humanities, Social Sciences, and professional schools such as JKSIS, the College of Education, and the School of Social Work.
 Can be satisfied by a Study Abroad program.
 Serves the cause of general cultural literacy.